+Trustees prioritise career development opportunities and continuous professional development opportunities for all staff across the Trust.

-Trustees recognise the importance of staff by offering careers through our training programme with real value, access to professional development initiatives for all and the chance to be involved in shaping our future and vision.
+They do this through the promotion of our training programme, which is facilitated by our training and development team @everyonelearning.
+Trustees aim to add real value, access to professional development initiatives for all and the chance to be involved in shaping our future and vision.

 We have a career progression pathway for all staff across the trust.

 The health, safety and well-being of staff is one of our primary considerations.